deeplearning4j/deeplearning4j/modelserver.md

 ![Alt text](./img/AI_modelserver.png)

-The SKIL model server is able to import models from Python frameworks such as Tensorflow, Keras, Theano and CNTK, overcoming a major barrier in deploying deep learning models to production environments.
+The SKIL machine learning model server is able to import models from Python frameworks such as Tensorflow, Keras, Theano and CNTK, overcoming a major barrier in deploying machine learning models to production environments.

 Production-grade model servers have a few important features.
 They should be: